afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 1. First, we created a new `POST` request handler for URLs with the suffix `/query`.
 This handler expects a JSON request body, which specifies three parameters: latitude, longitude, and distance.
 These parameters are then converted and stored as variables in the handler.

-2. We then create a generic Mongoose Query using the [Query Builder][8] format.
+2. We then created a generic Mongoose Query using the [Query Builder][8] format.
 This format begins by establishing a generic `query` object equal to the unfiltered search of all users in our database.

-3. If a distance is provided, the Query Builder will then add a new search condition that filters for all users that fall within the distance provided of the query's coordinates (latitude, longitude).
+3. If a distance is provided, the Query Builder will add a new search condition that filters for all users that fall within the distance provided of the query's coordinates (latitude, longitude).
 Here we're using the MongoDB search parameter [$near][9] and its associated properties `maxDistance` and `spherical` to specify the range we're looking to cover.
 We're multiplying the distance of our query body by 1609.34, because we want to take our users' input (in miles) and convert it into the units MongoDB expects (in meters).
 Lastly, we're specifying that the distance should be determined assuming a spherical surface.
 This is important, because we'll be evaluating distances across the globe, as opposed to a flat Euclidean surface.

-4. Finally, we use `query.exec` to instruct Mongoose to run the final query.
+4. Finally, we used `query.exec` to instruct Mongoose to run the final query.
 If the query encounters no errors, it will provide a JSON output of all users who meet the criteria.

-Let's go ahead and test what we have so far.
-To do this, re-run your application using `node server.js` and begin placing dummy markers on your map.
+At this point, let's test what we have.
+To do this, re-run your application using `node server.js` and place a few dummy markers on your map.
 Place two markers near each other on one side of the map and two markers a sizeable distance away.
 Then position your marker next to the first two markers and note the associated latitude and longitude.

 ![3-NearFarExample][10]